bitplane/bitplane.net/dev/python/index.md

 ## Commercial stuff

 * For [First Response Finance](https://www.firstresponsefinance.co.uk/), I
-  wrote a framework for delivering Python machine learning models as APIs to Azure.
+  wrote an ML Ops inference and deployment framework for delivering Python + R machine learning models as APIs to Azure.

 * At [William Hill](https://www.williamhill.com/) I wrote note and coin acceptor drivers for multiple devices, and a bunch of other things for a